jiusansan222/jiusansan222.github.io/_pages/about.md

 # 🔥 News
-- *2025.04*: &nbsp;🎉 The AudioMOS Challenge 2025 is now open, and I’m grateful to be involved as one of the organizers.
+- *2025.04*: &nbsp;🎉 The AudioMOS Challenge 2025 is now open, and I'm grateful to be involved as one of the organizers.
 For more details, visit [AudioMOS Challenge 2025](https://sites.google.com/view/voicemos-challenge/audiomos-challenge-2025).
 - *2025.04*: &nbsp;🎉 Our Elderly Conversation Dataset *SeniorTalk* is now open-source.
 You can access it [![GitHub](https://img.shields.io/badge/GitHub-FFFFFF?logo=github&logoColor=black)](https://github.com/flageval-baai/SeniorTalk) [![Hugging Face](https://img.shields.io/badge/🤗-Hugging%20Face-blue)](https://huggingface.co/datasets/BAAI/SeniorTalk).

 # 📝 Publications